brefphp/bref/docs/environment/database-planetscale.md

 ```bash
 serverless bref:cli --args="doctrine:migrations:migrate"
 ```
+Note: PlanetScale does not support foreign key constraints.
+If your application uses foreign key constraints, you will have to remove them before running your migrations.
+See the [MySQL compatibility section](#mysql-compatibility) for more information.

 That's it!
 Our database is ready to use.

 ## MySQL compatibility

 PlanetScale is based on the Vitess clustering system, which was built for scaling MySQL.
-Because of that, Vitess only supports some of the usual MySQL features.
+Because of that, Vitess doesn't support all MySQL features.

 The biggest change is that **foreign key constraints** are not supported.
 To be clear, it is possible to have references between rows of different tables and perform joins.
 But constraints are not enforced: foreign keys are no longer validated at the database level, and you cannot use `ON DELETE ...` statements.